Julian Nida-Rümelin

 Julian Nida-Rümelin (born 28 November 1954) is a German philosopher and public intellectual.
 He served as State Minister for Culture of the Federal Republic of Germany under Chancellor Schröder.
-He was Professor of Philosophy and Political Theory at Ludwig Maximilian University of Munich until 2020.
-Nida-Rümelin is Vice-Chair of the German Ethics Council.
+He was professor of philosophy and political theory at the Ludwig Maximilian University of Munich until 2020.
+Nida-Rümelin is vice chairman of the German Ethics Council.

-Biography
+Early life and education

-Nida-Rümelin studied Philosophy, Physics, Mathematics and Political Sciences.
-In 1984, he completed his PhD in Philosophy at the Ludwig Maximilian University of Munich, where he obtained an assistant professorship, first at the Department of Philosophy and later at the Department of Political Sciences.
-In 1989, he was conferred the Habilitation (a German post-doctoral qualification) from the Philosophy Department of Ludwig Maximilian University of Munich.
+Nida-Rümelin studied philosophy, physics, mathematics and political sciences.
+In 1984, he completed his PhD in philosophy at the Ludwig Maximilian University of Munich, where he obtained an assistant professorship, first at the Department of Philosophy and later at the Department of Political Sciences.
+In 1989, he was conferred Habilitation, a German post-doctoral qualification from the Philosophy Department of Ludwig Maximilian University of Munich.

+Career

 After a one-year visiting professorship at Minnesota State University, he was appointed Chair of the Center for Ethics in the Bio Sciences at Eberhard Karls University of Tübingen.
-From 1993 to 2003, he held a Chair of Philosophy at the University of Göttingen, before he became Chair of Political Theory and Philosophy at Ludwig Maximilian University of Munich.
+From 1993 to 2003, he held a Chair of Philosophy at the University of Göttingen, and was then appointed Chair of Political Theory and Philosophy at Ludwig Maximilian University of Munich.
 Since 2009, Nida-Rühmelin is Chair of Philosophy and Political Theory at the Department of Philosophy.
-He served as Dean of the Philosophy Faculty from 2009 until 2012 and as Deputy Dean thereafter.
+He served as Dean of the Philosophy Faculty from 2009 until 2012 and as Deputy Dean after that.
 From 2011 until 2016, he was Speaker of the Munich Center for Ethics.

-Currently, he is Speaker of the executive study program Philosophy, Politics, and Ethics (PPE) and member of board of the Parmenides Foundation that supports multi-disciplinary research between the natural sciences and humanities.
+Currently, he is speaker of the executive study program Philosophy, Politics, and Ethics (PPE) and member of board of the Parmenides Foundation that supports multi-disciplinary research between the natural sciences and humanities.
 Nida-Rühmelin advises executives and senior managers in ethical questions due to his expertise on risk ethics and philosophy of economics.
 He is part of the panel Finance and Ethics of the German Association of Financial Analyst and Asset Managers (DFAV e.V.) and the advisory board Intregity and Corporate Responsibility at Daimler AG.

-Nida-Rümelin publishes inside and outside of academia.
-His non-academic articles are regularly published in major German and European newspaper such as Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Die Zeit, Le Monde, La Repubblica on a range of topics including Europe, economics and ethics, as well as the digitalisation of society.
-The article The Case for a Change of Course in European Policy, co-authored with Peter Bofinger and Jürgen Habermas, was translated and published in 12 languages.
+Nida-Rümelin's non-academic articles have been published in German and European newspapers, including Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Die Zeit, Le Monde, and La Repubblica.
+His article, "The Case for a Change of Course in European Policy", co-authored with Peter Bofinger and Jürgen Habermas, was translated and published in 12 languages.